3 The theory

 3.8 Linear models

-In sections above we discussed probability distributions of data from independent, representative and accurate experiments, and how when comparing groups a test statistic, such as the \(z\) score, t or F, is calculated and whether it is an outlier of the null distribution is assessed.
-In this section we dive into how a test statistic is calculated with linear models using the example of Student’s t test.
-A “linear model” is a technical term for an equation (model) that fits observed data and it helps us make predictions and explain patterns in data and their scatter.
+A “linear model” is a technical term for an equation that models or fits or explains observed data.
+It also helps us make predictions and understand patterns in data and their scatter.
 The simplest example of a linear model is a straight line fit to observed data, which is what we begin with and move to how a Student’s t test (and ANOVAs) can be solved with linear models.

-Some useful terminologies before we go further:
+Some useful terminologies of a line in XY coordinate system before we go further:

 • slope or coefficient – the slope of the line is also called the coefficient in linear models